What type of bacteria feed on dead or decaying organic matter?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Saprophytic bacteria are organisms that thrive on decaying organic matter, playing a critical role in the decomposition process.
-They break down dead plants, animals, and other organic materials, recycling nutrients back into the ecosystem.
-This process is essential for maintaining the balance of ecosystems, as it allows for the continual renewal of nutrients necessary for plant growth and overall ecological health.
+Saprophytic bacteria are microorganisms that thrive on dead or decaying organic matter, playing a crucial role in the decomposition process.
+They break down complex organic substances into simpler compounds, recycling nutrients back into the ecosystem and contributing to soil fertility.
+This process of decomposition is essential for nutrient cycling and maintaining ecological balance.

 Subscribe